We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 “Interim CEOs have had the ability and experience to quickly assess a crisis and determine a course of action quickly,” says Jake Adcock, BluWave’s Service Provider Coverage Manager.
 “They have been in several turnaround scenarios and understand the importance of speed and definitive action, while long-term CEOs have often grown up in a company and are less likely to assess and act as quickly.”

 An interim CEO, also known as a temporary chief executive officer, is a highly experienced and skilled professional who temporarily assumes a leadership position, typically during times of crisis or transition within an organization.
-They are responsible for providing strategic guidance and making important decisions to help steer the company through challenging situations.
+They are responsible for providing strategic guidance and making important decisions to help steer the company through a transition period or a turnaround situation.
+These leaders are brought in on an interim basis, typically with a well-defined interim CEO contract, to provide stability and make strategic decisions when needed.
+The interim CEO role also involves close collaboration with the executive team to ensure continuity and effective strategy execution.

 “The role is to turn strategy into execution.
 I have a playbook I use because,” says Caleb Morrison, an experienced executive from our interim network.
 “It’s a structure and a governance process.”